-- Make it easy to keep scraps: Keep a small bin under your kitchen sink for fruit and veggie scraps and peels.
-Line it with a compostable bag, making it easier to take out to the compost bin when it’s full.
+- Create Convenience: Keep a small bin under your kitchen sink for fruit and veggie scraps.
+You can line the bin with a compostable bag to make it easier to take out to the bin when full.

-- Outside: keep a larger bin where you can mix in your kitchen scraps, with grass clippings, straw, newspaper, whatever fits the bill.
-You’ll want to layer greens with more fibrous brown waste, such as dried leaves.
-Keeping a mix gives the compost bacteria a healthy diet and keeps your compost from getting slimy, smelly and attractive to other critters.
+- The Outside Bin: Keep a larger bin outside where you can mix together all kitchen scraps, with grass clippings, straw, newspaper… whatever fits the bill.
+You’ll want to layer greens with more fibrous brown waste (such as dried leaves).
+By ensuring there’s a mix of scraps in the bin, you’ll create healthy bacteria which will keep your compost from getting slimy and smelly– a recipe to attract critters.

-- Getting started: When you start your compost, leave the mix of ingredients in your compost to sit for at least two weeks before turning.
-This will allow the heat to build up in the middle of your mix to begin the natural process of decomposing, or making compost.
-Compost in the making needs compostable content, oxygen, moisture and heat.
+- Getting Started: Let the mix of ingredients in your compost sit for at least two weeks before turning; this allows heat build up in the middle of the mix to naturally begin decomposing.